 Yes..you have read it right.
 Suppose if a student knows that getting a D is enough to scrape through the class assignments section in the marking division, he or she will only focus on getting a D without any fuss.
 Of course, getting a higher grade than a D lies with the student’s prerogative only.
-The point is that the student does not need to toil themselves to achieve the necessary minimum.
+The point is that the student does not need to toil them to achieve the necessary minimum.

 5. Leads to a better rendezvous of ideas:

-Classes or the courses that are often taught in a classroom medium within the confined premises of a school are highly difficult and are taken in the ultimate sense as getting a pass or a fail in a subject and this builds a sense of responsibility in their minds to work and train hard in their weak spots.
+Classes or the courses that are often taught in a classroom medium within the confined premises of a school are highly difficult and are taken in the ultimate sense as getting a pass or a fail on a subject and this builds a sense of responsibility in their minds to work and train hard in their weak spots.